BertVdM/xskirtor/README.md

 ### References:

-Please refer to the X-skirtor_smooth model (Vander Meulen et al., subm.), calculated with the SKIRT code ([Vander Meulen et al., 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...674A.123V)).
+Please refer to X-skirtor_smooth (Vander Meulen et al., subm.), calculated with the SKIRT code ([Vander Meulen et al., 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...674A.123V)).

 --